GENERAL SCOTT BOUDIN PAGEANT INFO

 CONTESTANT INTRODUCTIONS & ON-STAGE QUESTIONS

-Before beginning their modeling competition, each Miss, Teen, and Ms. contestant will give an on-stage introduction.
-After all contestants in their division compete in the modeling competition, each Miss, Teen, and Ms. contestant will come back on stage, one at a time, to answer an on-stage question.
+Before beginning their modeling competition, each Miss and Teen contestant will give an on stage introduction.
+After all contestants in their division competes in the modeling competition, each Miss and Teen contestant will come back on stage, one at a time, to answer an on-stage question.

 PAGEANT DOCUMENTS & QUEEN DUTIES